roboticslab-uc3m/installation-guides/install-ycm.md

 Remember to configure your Git username and email ([YCM and Git](#ycm-and-git)).

-## Using YCM on Ubuntu 12.04

-YCM requires CMake 2.8.9 or later, which means that you need to compile or backport CMake on Ubuntu precise (12.04) releases.
-You may either [upgrade to 2.8.11.2](install-cmake.md#ubuntu-1204-backports) or [compile 2.8.9 with OpenSSL support](install-cmake.md#openssl-support).

 ## YCM and Git

 Apart from installing Git, YCM requires that you set your username and e-mail.
 Type the following commands anywhere, filling the corresponding fields: